dndworld/dndworld.github.io/tips/video-games-vs-dnd.md

 </style>
 ## Introduction

-Hello gamers!
-Ok that title was mostly a joke, but if you’re someone who just got into D&D and are struggling to assimilate to how D&D is played as compared to video games or just struggling in general, then you have come to the right place.
+If you’re someone who are new to D&D and have only ever played video games, or are just struggling in general, then you have come to the right place.

-This document is designed to explain the differences between more conventional modes of entertainment and D&D, so that you can manage your expectations when you play.
-You are advised to check out [A Guide to Navigating Large Servers](/tips/navigating-large-servers.md) if you are also unfamiliar with large servers in general.

-Please note that this won’t actually teach you how to play D&D; for that, you should check out the [Basic Rules](https://media.wizards.com/2018/dnd/downloads/DnD_BasicRules_2018.pdf).
+This document is designed to explain the differences between more popular games and D&D, so that you can manage your expectations when you play.
+Please note that this won’t teach you the mechanics around how to play D&D; for that, you should check out [here](new-to-dnd.md).

 Let’s get started!